tarantool/tarantool/doc/sphinx/book/app/c_lua_tutorial.rst

 Here is a generic function which takes a field identifier and a search pattern, and returns all tuples that match. |br|
 * The field must be the first field of a TREE index.
-If the engine is sophia, the field must be the only field of the index. |br|
+If the engine is vinyl, the field must be the only field of the index. |br|
 * The function will use `Lua pattern matching <http://www.lua.org/manual/5.2/manual.html#6.4.1>`_, which allows "magic characters" in regular expressions. |br|
 * The initial characters in the pattern, as far as the